 A separate consultation process and consultation opportunities through this planning application will ensure that the two elements are formally linked and provide the mechanism to formally agree the Design Code.
 Furthermore, it will also provide certainty and comfort that the scheme can be delivered within a timely fashion in line with the agreed trajectory in the adopted Local Plan, which requires completions to begin in the 2023/24 year.
+[Similar phraseology is employed on page 3 of Pegasus's letter.]

 Those statements make no sense.
 The formal linkage, which we take to mean the inclusion of the MDC in the planning application, just causes confusion.
 Instead of the planning application being made in accordance with an agreed design code, it is made in the absence of an agreed design code.
 As a major housebuilder, the applicant is well aware that there is no compulsion in the trajectory, which is part not of the Local Plan but of the annual Five Year Housing Land Supply Report, and that there is no onus on it to submit a planning application within a particular time or to implement a planning permission.
+In any csse,

 Table 7 in Policy HS2 of the Local Plan refers to a delivery timescale of Years 1-15 for H66.
 Please see also paragraph 11.5 below.